satyam-1103/NewsHub/README.md

 ## Deployment

-* This project cannot be deployed because it uses API KEYS.
+* This project cannot be deployed because it uses free API KEYS.

 ## Run Locally